Risk Management Tools & Resources

 • Designate a safe observation area for behavioral health patients.
 Have a trained staff member assess the area for potential environmental risks, such as items that patients might use as weapons or to inflict self-harm.

 • Determine the feasibility and value of having a separate wing or area of the ED that is designed for behavioral health patients and minimizes visual, auditory, and other sensory stimuli that might agitate patients (e.g., sirens, crowds, and extensive medical equipment).
+If resources permit, have trained behavioral health specialists oversee care in this specialized area.

 • Train healthcare providers and staff members on strategies for de-escalating aggressive behavior.
 Consider implementing an emergency response team that can quickly respond if a patient becomes volatile.

-Research is ongoing to identify upstream solutions to the burgeoning behavioral health needs of society as well as how best to integrate behavioral health services into the ED and other care settings.
+Research is ongoing to identify upstream solutions to society’s burgeoning behavioral health needs and to determine how best to integrate behavioral health services into the ED and other care settings.
 Although new methods and solutions will come to light, healthcare organizations can take steps now to improve their approaches for managing behavioral health patients.
-Assessing current protocols to identify improvement opportunities and considering new frameworks and strategies for addressing behavioral health needs can improve the quality of care; help protect patients, staff members, and others; and strengthen organizational culture.

 To learn more about issues and strategies associated with behavioral health, see MedPro’s Risk Resources: Behavioral Health.